On Air Now

-From ‘Jerusalem’ to ‘Kumbaya’, these school hymns were absolute anthems back in the day.
+From ‘Jerusalem’ to ‘Kumbaya’, these school hymns were the musical anthems of yonder years.

 Teachers brought them out at the start of the school week to try and cheer us up, and perk us up they surely did.